YanshiShield/YanshiShield/docs/sdk.md

 - outputs:

-  return an instance of loss object.
+  return an instance of feddc object.